HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 • Propose a schema for saving geospatial information required for current ATSPM systems; and

-• Develop resources that identify potential implementation requirements, procedures (including quality control (QC) and quality assurance (QA)), strategies, training needs, and challenges as it relates to ATSPM systems.
+• Develop resources that identify potential implementation requirements, procedures (including quality control (QC) and quality assurance (QA)), strategies, training needs, and challenges as they relate to ATSPM systems.

 Task 5.
-Propose a preliminary outline for the guide based on the proposed methodology.
+Develop a preliminary outline for the guide based on the proposed methodology.

 Task 6.
 Prepare Interim Report No. 1 that documents the work completed in Tasks 1 through 5.
 The updated plan must describe the work proposed for Phase II through IV.